423d Medical Squadron

 The 423rd Medical Squadron is an outpatient facility.
 Their role is to provide routine medical and dental services within the capability of their resources.
 Specialty services are limited and require referral to either military or civilian facilities.
 The British system of health care is built around the General Practitioner (GP) or family doctor.
 Subscribers to the National Health Service are assigned to, or choose their own GP.
 They consult him/her first before seeking any other medical advice or treatment.

 The British equivalent to an emergency room is the Accident and Emergency department (A&E), or Casualty.
 A&E is for emergencies.
 In true emergencies, any British emergency room will treat patients who arrive there for care.
 You are entitled to emergency care under the Status of Forces Agreement between the UK and US.
 In non-emergencies, you may be referred back to the 423rd Medical Squadron for a routine appointment.
 Please note that even though you may perceive your case as an emergency, the civilian medical facility may advise you to seek care at the clinic.
 You will be briefed about the new Tri-Care medical system upon your arrival.

-The Dental Services available at RAF Upwood should meet the needs of most service members and their families.
-There are two dental officers assigned for all branches of the military and their family member beneficiaries.
+The Dental Services available at RAF Alconbury should meet the needs of most service members and their families.

 Routine care including an annual dental examination and cleaning for active duty and family member is provided at the clinic.